 Sequence risk could be described as being – all the right returns but not in the right order!
 It develops as an investment loss that occurs at just the wrong moment.
 This risk has been largely neglected by academics and is one of the greatest risks to a happy retirement.

-Andrew Clare, Professor of Asset Management and Stephen Thomas, Professor of Finance from City’s Business School (formerly Cass), have designed an investment strategy which mitigates some of the worst effects of sequence risk, thereby enhancing retirement income.
+Andrew Clare, Professor of Asset Management and Stephen Thomas, Professor of Finance from City’s Bayes Business School, have designed an investment strategy which mitigates some of the worst effects of sequence risk, thereby enhancing retirement income.

 Their research has demonstrated that in certain environments, by applying ‘trend-following’ or by ‘smoothing’ investment returns, individuals could expect to withdraw around 50 per cent more per annum than if they adopted a more conventional approach to a retirement portfolio.